 Two Dicks at a Bar

 I witnessed and experienced things when in Tina’s company I’d never come up against in any prior relationship.
 It got bizarre in some cases and I wondered how it was that Tina attracted such trouble.
 Some of it was just happenstance and perhaps she and I went to some questionable establishments on occasion, but some things were so strange and outrageous, I sometimes suspected that she was bringing them about by subtle signals or just by way of being a magnet for trouble.

 She and I had gone to a local bar that had changed hands a few times in my life and with each new owner, the establishment, now called the Howe, became more gentrified.

 Sitting on the back patio to sip our drinks with cigarettes in hand, we engaged in friendly chatter with some fellow patrons.
-One was an obese, twenty-something man overflowing his black metal chair, legs posed how some radicals might call ‘manspreading.’
+One was a platinum blonde woman who made a comment here and there but mostly looked at her phone.
+Another was an obese, twenty-something man overflowing his black metal chair, legs posed how some radicals might call ‘manspreading.’

 After some time, which I say so as not to give the impression that it was the first thing my eyes were drawn to, I noticed that not only was his fly open, but his bits were plainly visible in the yawning opening.
 Maybe it was laundry day or maybe he had a grudge against undergarments.
 Maybe he was simply deranged.